gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 When the DTLS Chunk state machine has reached the VALIDATION or PROTECTED state, the DTLS chunk handler will receive DTLS chunks from the SCTP Header Handler.
-Payload from DTLS chunks will be forwarded to the protection operator which will return a plain SCTP Payload.
+Payload from DTLS chunks will be forwarded to the Protection Operator which will return a plain SCTP Payload.
 The plain SCTP payload will be forwarded to SCTP Chunk Handler that will split it in separated chunks and will handle them according to {{RFC9260}}.